EwanClark/Critical-Impact/README.md

 # CriticalImpact
-This repo is a unity game and incudles some of the folders (assets and projectsettings)."# Critical-impact"
+This repo is a unity game and incudles some of the folders (assets and projectsettings).